Grand Theft Auto 2 (Windows)

 This unused vehicle that can be attached to a Truck Cab, similar to Transporters and Containers.

-A policeman's face, possibly would have been used for dialogue.
+A policeman's face possibly would have been used for dialogue.
 In-game, dialogue parts spoken by cops are rare and use the generic "neutral character" face.
+Also, it would probably be used if Claude was busted due to GTA 1 also having a police face if you get busted and got told what crimes you committed.

 Light green versions of the Cop Car and SWAT Van, as opposed to the light blue ones always found in the final version.